 This isn't a controller, but it's an excellent companion accessory for the Fold 4, especially when gaming.
 SUPCASE already makes some of the best smartphone accessories in the business, and that includes the portable stand.
 It fits devices ranging from 4 to 13 inches and can adjust up to 270 degrees depending on how you want to view the screen.
 Considering it's compatible with such a wide range of devices, it's easy to recommend for the Fold 4.

 Most mobile controllers aren't designed with foldables in mind

 Foldable smartphones are still relatively new to the scene, and while more companies are making them for consumers, accessories aren't always being designed with foldables in mind.
 Likewise, foldables aren't designed with controllers in mind, and that can make for some awkward use cases with mobile controllers that are technically compatible.

-Take the Razer Kishi V2 for instance: Because of its USB-C connection, and the fact that the USB-C port on the Galaxy Z Fold 4 is on the right side, using it would mean that you're essentially playing with the entire bottom half of the phone hanging out of the controller.
-This is similar to GameSir's USB-C controller models, though thankfully, the X2 Bluetooth doesn't have that same issue.
+Take the Razer Kishi V2, for instance: Because of its USB-C connection and the fact that the USB-C port on the Samsung Galaxy Z Fold 4 is on the right side, using it would mean that you're essentially playing with the entire bottom half of the phone hanging out of the controller.

 I tried this very thing with the Kishi V2 when I reviewed it, as you can see in the photo above, and it's quite comical to try to use.
 On the flip side, the GameSir X2 USB model works perfectly with the Z Fold 4 because the USB port is on the left side (pictures below).